-Oliver Lam-Watson (photographed above, image from Scope) is a world-class wheelchair fencer for team GB, having won medals in both the world championship and world cup, and is a proud disabled athlete on a mission to change the face of disability by tackling the misconceptions and stigma surrounding the word “disability”.
-He spreads his message through the clever use of social media and his career as an elite athlete, he even did a TED talk called “If you’ve ever been told “You Can’t””
+Oliver Lam-Watson is a Paralympic wheelchair fencer for team GB, having won medals in both the world championship and world cup, and is a proud disabled athlete on a mission to change the face of disability by tackling the misconceptions and stigma surrounding the word “disability”.
+He spreads his message through the clever use of social media and his career as an elite athlete, he even did a TED talk called “If you’ve ever been told “You Can’t”“

 He was gracious enough to accept my request for an interview so that people can further understand how hard he has worked in the past 3 years to show the world that having a disability doesn’t stop you from accomplishing your dream.

 So my first question is just for anyone who doesn’t know really, how did you come to be involved in wheelchair fencing?